charmoniumQ/wf-reg-test/docs/ncsa_delta_proposal.md

 ## Requested start date and duration

 We request to begin execution on December 1.
-We request compute resources for 2022 Q4, and storage resources for 2022 Q4 and 2023 Q1.
+While we expect our allocation to be valid for 1 years, we also expect to use the resources in 2022 Q4, and storage resources in 2022 Q4 and 2023 Q1.

 # References